evaera/Cmdr/docs/11-hooks.md

 ## AfterRun

-The AfterRun hook runs, as its name implies, directly after a command is run.
-The callback is also passed a CommandContext, but the `Response` property is now available, which is the response from the command implementation (what would normally be displayed after running the command).
+The AfterRun hook runs directly after a command is run.
+The callback is also passed a [CommandContext](/api/CommandContext), but the `Response` property is now available, which is the response from the command implementation (what would normally be displayed after running the command).

 If this callback returns a string, then it will replace the normal response on the user's screen.
-If the callback returns nothing (`nil`), then the response will be shown normally.
+If the callback returns nothing (`nil` or no return), then the response will be shown normally.

 This hook is most useful for logging.
 Since we don't want to add this hook on the client in this example, we can just require the server version of Cmdr and add this hook directly right here (as opposed to what we did in the BeforeRun example, which adds the hook to the client as well):